The following policies and procedures relate to undergraduate and graduate reenrollment for degree-seeking students only.

 Students may be ineligible for reenrollment if they are not in good academic standing at another institution.

-Procedures for evaluating students with academic dismissals from other institutions align with the University Admissions policy for academic dismissals.
+Procedures for evaluating students with academic dismissals from other institutions align with the Admissions Office Policy for academic dismissals.

 Official transcripts must be submitted from all colleges and universities attended since last registered at TU.
 Electronic transcripts sent directly from another institution are accepted.
 Please address transcripts sent via mail to:

 Towson, MD 21252

 After being reenrolled, schedule an appointment with your advisor to discuss your remaining degree requirements & remove your advising hold to register for classes.